Keyboard shortcuts

 Though you can add those work packets by yourself, GCWorkScheduler provides a method schedule_common_work() that will add common work packets for you.

 To use schedule_common_work(), first we need to create a type MyGCWorkContext and implement the trait GCWorkContext for it.
 We create gc_work.rs and add the following implementation.
-Note that we will use the default SFTProcessEdges, which is a general work packet that a plan can use to trace objects.
-For plans like semispace, SFTProcessEdges is sufficient.
-For more complex GC plans, one can create and write their own work packet that implements the ProcessEdgesWork trait.
+Note that we don't override the GCWorkContext::make_roots_work_factory method.
+By default, it will use the DefaultRootsWorkFactory which is sufficient for stop-the-world tracing GC.
+Also note that we will use the default SFTTrace which provides a general way to trace object.
+For plans like semispace, SFTTrace is sufficient.
+For more complex GC plans, one can create their own implementaitons of the Trace trait.
 We will discuss about this later, and discuss the alternatives.

 #![allow(unused)]